 The level of air in your tires affects your vehicle's overall performance.
 Not even the highest quality tire will perform well if it's not inflated properly.
-The correct pressure varies from vehicle to vehicle and depends in part upon driver preference.
+The correct pressure varies from vehicle to vehicle.
 Each vehicle has a recommended inflation pressure, usually found on a placard.
-Check the Sprinter manual for all weights and tire information and the placard location.
+Check the Chevrolet manual for all weights, tire information and the placard location.

-Correct tire inflation is a key component in tire care.
-The recommended inflation pressures for your tires are indicated on the certification label or in your owner's manual.
 Since RVs can be loaded with many different configurations, the load on each tire will vary.
 For this reason, air pressure should be checked based on the load on each individual tire.
 Cold Inflation Pressure should be adjusted to handle the maximum tire load, and all tires on the axle should carry the same inflation pressure.
 COLD TIRE INFLATION PRESSURE is the tire pressure checked in the morning before you drive more than a few miles or before rising ambient temperatures or the sun's radiant heat affects it.
 Check your tires' air pressures at least once a month, before each trip and each morning you drive during a trip.
 Tire pressure should be checked cold, as tire pressure ratings have been designed with typical running heat/pressure build-up in mind.
 Make sure the valves and caps are free of dirt and moisture.